microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

 ### Potential improvements
 There are multiple opportunities to improve the denoiser further both quality and performance wise
 * RTAO
   * Variable rate sampling.
-For example sampling could be adjusted depending on tspp of a pixel.
+For example sampling could be adjusted depending on temporally accumulated spp (tspp) of a pixel.
 Temporal reprojection can be run before current's frame AO raytracing and thus provide the per pixel tspp information.
+In fact, the current denoiser already splits temporal reprojection and blending step and supports the dual stage denoising.
+  * Use a better sampler:
-  * Use a better sampler that suffers less from sample clunking that's visible at raw 1 spp AO visualization.
-For example [Correlated Multi-Jittered Sampling](http://graphics.pixar.com/library/MultiJitteredSampling/paper.pdf) has become popular to address that.
+     * Take a look at addressing sample clumping that's visible at raw 1 spp AO visualization.
+For example [Correlated Multi-Jittered Sampling](http://graphics.pixar.com/library/MultiJitteredSampling/paper.pdf) has become popular way to lower clumping.
-     * There's a potential to detect undersampled parts of the hemisphere in accumulated samples over time and improve coverage, and use a progressive sampling technique for better aggregated sample coverage.
-This could be extended in the spatial domain as well.
+     * There's a potential to detect undersampled parts of the hemisphere given the accumulated samples over time and improve coverage of the tspp.
+Take a look at using a progressive sampling technique that for better aggregated sample coverage over time.
   * Ray sorting is a win on Pascal with Ray Tracing time speedup being greater than the overhead of ray sorting.
 On Turing it breaks around even.
 Currently AO ray gen and ray sort are two CS passes.
-Combining them should lower the pre-sort overhead.
+Combining them should lower the pre-sorting overhead.
 * Denoiser
   * Consider increasing depth bit allocation to improve depth testing when filtering and upsampling.
 The sample uses 16b depth and 16b encoded normals to lower bandwidth requirements.
-However, given the high exponent (64) used for normal testing, it might be worthwhile to trade some of the bits from normals to a depth data as depth test is more strict.
+However, given the high exponent (64) used for normal testing, it might be worthwhile to trade some of the bits from normals to a depth data as the depth test is more strict.
 For example, the allocation could be 24b for depth and 8b for encoded normal.
 This would be only for denoising.
 8b normal encoding would likely adversely impact AO ray sampling quality if used in AO ray generation.
   * Upsampling could be improved to find better candidates from low res inputs.
 Either by increasing the 2x2 sampling quad and/or improving the depth test to be more strict by testing against expected depth at the source low-res sample offset instead of the current test target depth +/- threshold.
   * Disocclusion blur.
 Current implementation uses a 3x3 separable filter and runs three times at varying kernel steps.
 It might be possible to get a better quality/perf tradeoff with larger kernel, larger steps and fewer iterations.